 All profits from the sale of the paper map are donated to organizations that promote avalanche safety or the preservation of the Wasatch mountains.
-(I only deduct hard costs such as printing.)
+I only deduct hard costs such as printing.
+As of December 2022, sales of the map have contributed more than $80,000 to these organizations.

-If you purchase the map, you may also want to get the Avalanche Slope Ruler.
+If you purchase a paper map, you may also want to get the Avalanche Slope Ruler.